Important to note: Make sure to use at least API version 65 for the comparison to retrieve the Agent Script metadata type.

 What metadata is needed in the filter?

-To move an Agentforce agent from one org to another, you generally need to deploy the metadata that covers the core agent definition and its version, the planning or reasoning configuration, and the associated topics, actions, and prompt templates that power the agent’s functionality.
+To move an Agentforce agent from one org to another, you need to deploy the metadata that covers the core agent definition and its version, the planning or reasoning configuration, and the associated topics, actions, and prompt templates that power the agent’s functionality.

 It is recommended to select Default Agentforce comparison filter to include all the required dependencies in the comparison.